datasciencecampus/woffle/doc/getstarted.md

 This program is intended for use on modern linux and macOS operating systems.
-If you wish to install it then perform the following actions to get a working environment including an installation of fasttext, flair and spacy.
+If you wish to install it then perform the following actions to get a working environment including an installation of fasttext, flair and spacy you should need nothing more than `git` and `GNU make`

 ```sh
 git clone https://github.com/karetsu/woffle